 EL1 is the key transition point for an APS officer from subject matter specialist to manager.
 At this level, you are expected to take on a more strategic role in the execution of your section’s duties, while also (usually) taking on responsibility for the management and mentoring of officer-level staff.

-At the EL1 level, you will be required to frequently represent your agency at internal and external meetings, and liaise directly with senior officials across Government.
+At the EL1 work level standards, you will be required to frequently represent your agency at internal and external meetings, and liaise directly with senior officials across Government.
 Depending on your role, you might also lead public consultation processes and other external stakeholder engagement processes.

 You will be expected to produce high-level strategic documents including briefs, answers to Parliamentary questions, legislation and associated materials, often on short notice and under significant pressure.
 You will always have numerous competing priorities and spend as much of your time managing up as managing down.

-The information below is taken from the ‘Integrated Leadership System’, published by the Australian Public Service Commission (APSC) and common to all Federal Government Departments, Agencies and Statutory Corporations.
+The information below is taken from the ‘Integrated Leadership System’ – sometimes called the EL1 ILS – published by the Australian Public Service Commission (APSC) and common to all Federal Government Departments, Agencies and Statutory Corporations.
 Most State and Local Governments have adopted these criteria (or criteria close to them).

 Accordingly, whichever Government job you are pursuing, you should find this guidance to be an excellent place to start.